 Overcome Drug and Alcohol Addiction with Dual Diagnosis Treatments

 Understand the treatment approaches and the details that they envelop.
 Doing so makes it easier to see how they facilitate a life of sobriety.
 It also helps you build up coping skills that strengthen your ability to avoid a future relapse.
 Options include dual diagnosis, residential, and short-term residential treatments.

-You may have heard of co-occurring mental health diagneoses.
+You may have heard of co-occurring mental health diagnoses.
 In drug and alcohol addiction treatment, therapists acknowledge that substance abuse is not a sign of moral deficiency.
 Rather, it is a combination of underlying mental disorders and overt addictions to one or more substances.
 Because both conditions influence one another, therapists must address them equally with pinpointed modalities.